-!870, chestnut and pear wood, extinct white brass ware, found on Kangwha Island, Korea, Certified.
+Circa 1870, Yi Dynasty; chestnut and pear wood, rare white brass, found on Kanghwa Island, Korea, Certified.

-This chest was likely given as a wedding chest for a member of the royal family or member of the elite class, who later got into disfavor with the imperial court and sent into exile on this political prison colony for the Kingdom of Korea for two thousand years.
-The chest was discovered by an esteemed American missionary doctor when he went to the prison to treat the sick and dying after the Japanese Occupation.
-He was allowed to remove any furniture as furniture was not valued by the elite class or the government in that era.
+A chest this exquisitely made was likely given as a wedding chest for a member of the royal extended family or member of the Yangban (landed aristocracy) who later found disfavor with the Court and was exiled to Kanghwa Island, a political prison colony for the Kingdom of Korea for two thousand years.
+The chest was found after the Japanese Occupation by an American missionary medical doctor who was invited to go there to treat the sick and the dying.
+He was allowed to take any furniture taken there by the exiled as the ruling scholar/official class did not value anything the exiled took there with them.
+For his humanitarian work, the doctor was honored with Korean citizenship.
+He spent the rest of his life in Korea.
+This chest was later passed on to a Korean Professor of Korean History and Antiquity.
+We acquired this chest the way it is, without restoration.